Are gay men still being killed for being gay?

-Every day there are gay men around the world that – because of the geography of their birth – are being persecuted, blackmailed, assaulted, or killed.
+Every day there are gay men around the world that – because of the geography of their birth – are being blackmailed, assaulted, or killed.
 They’re persecuted for being who they are, for being gay.

 Remember Mahmoud Asgari and Ayaz Marhoni - two teenagers from Iran.
 The age of these boys is unclear, but most sources seem to confirm that they were aged fourteen and sixteen at the time of their arrest, and that they were executed two years after their arrest .
 Mahmoud Asgari and Ayaz Marhoni were arrested at their homes in the province of Khorasan.
 They were publicly hanged in Edalat Square in Mashhad – a city in northeast Iran - on 19 July 2005.
 Prior to their execution, it’s reported that they were each given 228 lashes.
-There is a lot that is unclear about this case, and a number of key facts that seem to be disputed, but it seems to be accepted that Mahmoud Asgari and Ayaz Marhoni were gay.
+There is a lot that is unclear about this case, and a number of key facts that seem to be disputed, but it is generally accepted that Mahmoud Asgari and Ayaz Marhoni were gay.

 Remember also Jamal Nassir al-Oujan - a 15-year-old boy who lived in Syria.
 Jamal Nassir al-Oujan lived in the city of Mayadin in the eastern Deir ez-Zor province.
 At that time, this was territory that was controlled by the Islamic State.
 On 22 May 2016, he was arrested by the local police, tried by a Sharia court, and convicted of Sodomy.
 He was sentenced to be stoned to death.
 According to the ARA News service, he was executed on the afternoon of 23 May 2016.
 He was stoned to death in Jaradiq Square in Mayadin.

 It’s worth repeating, just to let the horror of this really sink in - a 15-year-old boy was publicly killed by having stones thrown at him.
 He was killed as his community looked on.
 He was killed for being gay.